"It’s about being healthy and happy – you have to be kind to yourself."

 Studio: Fernwood Village Hall, Newark, Nottinghamshire

-Wellness Coach: Carol Foreman
+WW Coach: Carol Foreman

 As a teenager I’d been quite curvy, but my love of badminton kept my weight in check.
 However, that changed when I went to university and exercised less while drinking and eating more.
 By the time I was 23, I weighed more than 15st.
 I joined WW Digital and lost weight, but it crept back on.
-A while later, after having my son, I re-joined and started going to Wellness Workshops.
+A while later, after having my son, I re-joined and started going to WW Workshops.
 I was inspired by fellow members to follow the Couch to 5K app and really surprised myself.
 Within a year, I was running regularly, had lost 2st, and felt more confident than ever.

 A shock diagnosis

 One morning, I felt something that didn’t seem right and made an appointment with my GP.
 A biopsy confirmed I had grade-2 breast cancer, which was also in one of three lymph nodes under my arm, meaning there was a chance it had spread.

 Prepared to fight

 Because I was fit, I felt confident that my body could cope with the lumpectomy, radiotherapy and chemotherapy I had to endure.
 And when the steroids made me hungry, I made smoothies instead of having unhealthy snacks.
 My WW Coach and other WW members from my Workshop also visited me at home and encouraged me.